 Whilst writing this article, I did some research to find out which albums were the most criticized for being super loud.
 I found some names that I was not expecting to find!

 This was for sure one of the most controversial.
 I hadn’t listened to it in a long time, so I decided to refresh my mind and.
-And you can really hear that something went a bit too far on here.
-I am a fan, but really this album is a flat line with zero dynamic and even some annoying distortion.
+And you can hear that something went a bit too far on here.
+I am a fan, but really this album is a flat line with zero dynamics and even some annoying distortion.

 It’s arguable to say if it was an artistic choice or if things simply just went wrong, or maybe, they just wanted to sound the loudest!

 For sure the producer, Rick Rubin is not a newbie.
-He founded Def Jam recordings, produced “Reign In blood – Slayer” and the Beastie Boys famous and many others.
+He founded Def Jam recordings, produced “Reign In Blood – Slayer” and the Beastie Boys famous and many others.
 So, I guess this guy knows a thing or two about this business, rock metal in particular.
 He knew what he was doing.
 After all, we are still talking about that album.
 So, I guess they won, right?

 While I am not surprised to find in that list of guilty artists some other big rock bands like Black Sabbath or Red Hot Chili Peppers, I was however surprised to discover names like Taylor Swift or Miranda Lambert.

 Their music is not necessarily supposed to be pushed to the limit, but it gives you an idea about the trend.
 I’ve been listening to some of the most incriminated albums, such as this one by Taylor Swift, and yes it’s pretty flat.
 But, after all, it’s a successful album that won a Grammy.

 Whilst the loudness war is still disappointing many listeners and fans, things have not been changing that much.